-\ The reference here will be obvious to the doctrine of which Lamarck has been a chief advocate among the continental naturalists, and which has lately gained some ground in this country, mainly owing to the anonymous work, entitled "Vestiges of Creation"-a volume it is impossible to read without wishing that the great ability of its author had been bestowed upon more authentic facts and sounder conclusions.
-A fair estimate of this doctrine, indeed, will lead us to see how much it owes to the intrinsic obscurity of the subject, and to the shelter of ambiguous language.
+Lamarck has been a chief advocate among the continental naturalists, and which has lately gained some ground in this country, mainly owing to the anonymous work, entitled "Vestiges of Creation;"-a volume it is impossible to read (in its earlier editions at least) without wishing that the great ability of its author had been bestowed upon more authentic facts and sounder conclusions.
+A fair estimate of the general doctrine alluded to, will lead us to see how much it owes to the intrinsic obscurity of the subject, and to the shelter of ambiguous language.
 We ridicule the plastic power of Cudworth; but its meaning is at least as valid as that of appetencies, effort of internal sentiment, and other similar phrases which have been since used to cover our ignorance of these elementary actions.

-There is further cause to complain here of the covert use made of the term Progressive Development, for that which is virtually the doctrine of transmutation of species.
-These two phrases, and that also of Successive Development, require to be employed in every case with
+There is further cause to complain here of the covert use often made of the term Progressive Development, for that which is virtually the doctrine of transmutation of species.
+These two phrases, and that also of Successive Development, require to be employed in every case with much exactness of definition, to avoid the many errors incident to their wrong application.